- How Kimble PSA Supports Successful Acquisitions and Mergers – by Mark Robinson

 A comment I often hear from our customers who have been acquired by other entities which don’t use Kimble PSA is: “The acquirer couldn’t believe how quickly and easily we were able to report on our business during due diligence.”

-We also see larger companies which are already Kimble users extending the PSA across both companies creates visibility of the pipeline and demand – allowing resource management to be shared.
+We also see larger companies which are already Kimble users extending the PSA across both companies in order to create visibility of the pipeline and demand.
+This also allows resource management to be shared.
 Perhaps there is a gap coming up in the availability of resources for an upcoming project at the parent company – is there anyone at the new company who can fill that?

-Extending Kimble PSA across both businesses also creates the potential for cross-resourcing and perhaps also for cross-selling on behalf of both businesses.
+Extending Kimble PSA across both businesses also creates the potential for recruiting and cross-selling on behalf of both businesses.
 It may also help to manage staff across many countries or regions.
 And increasing the base of users and thus the ‘network effect’ increases the potential to draw resources from across the whole organization.

 This process should be seen as a full-scale implementation, with a change management plan in place and support and training offered to staff prior to and during the move to Kimble.
 Linking the two businesses through the PSA helps to get them working together as a team and facilitates better communication across the board.